IlyasOsman/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A fuction that compares two string
+A function that reverses the contents of an array integers